 Occasionally a visitor asks wide-eyed “you don’t have ANY paper napkins??”
 LOL.

-So I save that one wayward extra unused paper napkin that would have been thrown away when we occasionally stop for a quick burger.
+So I save that one or two wayward extra unused paper napkins that would have been thrown away when we occasionally stop for a quick burger.

-Then I bring it home & tuck it into a container in my cabinets.
+Then I bring them home & tuck them into a container in my cabinets.

 That way when someone asks to wrap something in a paper napkin to take home with them for instance, I can offer one to them.